43rd Electronic Combat Squadron

 The 43d Electronic Combat Squadron is a United States Air Force unit.
 Its current assignment is with the 55th Electronic Combat Group, being stationed as a tenant unit at Davis-Monthan Air Force Base, Arizona as a geographically separated unit from its parent, the 55th Wing at Offutt Air Force Base, Nebraska.
-It operates the Lockheed EC-130H Compass Call communications-jamming aircraft.
+It operates the EA-37B communications-jamming aircraft.

 The squadron is one of the oldest in the United States Air Force, its origins dating to 17 August 1917, when it was organized at Kelly Field, Texas.
 It later served in France as part of the American Expeditionary Force during World War I. The squadron saw combat during World War II, and became part of Tactical Air Command during the Cold War.

 Mission

 Along with the 41st Electronic Combat Squadron, the unit accomplishes the Compass Call mission, providing capabilities in the realm of electronic warfare for the Air Force and poised for immediate deployment to specific theater contingencies.
 The unit's combat mission is to support tactical air, ground and naval operations by confusing the enemy's defenses and disrupting its command and control capabilities.

 The squadron flies the Lockheed EC-130H aircraft, a specially configured version of the Air Force's C-130 transport.
 To execute its missions, the aircraft were modified with electronic countermeasures systems, specialized jamming equipment, the capability for air refuelling, as well as upgraded engines and avionics.
 Modifications made to the aircraft vary between the two squadrons, to help each squadron meet its specific mission-oriented needs.